 Introduction

 Unfortunately, the list of past incidents involving bad random number generation is not too modest.
 Bad randomness has been with us for as long as random number generation has been in use.
-Perhaps the oldest catastrophe is RANDU, from IBM’s System/370, used in the 60s. “[Its] very name RANDU is enough to bring dismay into the eyes and stomachs of many computer scientists! [...]
-[It] fails most three-dimensional criteria for randomness, and it should never have been used.”; [1], section 3.3.4, page 105.
+Perhaps the oldest catastrophe is RANDU, from IBM’s System/370, used in the 60s. ‘[The] very name RANDU is enough to bring dismay into the eyes and stomachs of many computer scientists! [...]
+[It] fails most three-dimensional criteria for randomness, and it should never have been used.’
+[1]

 In 1996, Netscape Communications failed to properly seed their random number generator during SSL handshaking: they used the current timestamp and the browser’s PID and PPID.
 The seed per se was computed by the MD5 hash function, but since an adversary could have a precise measurement of the current timestamp and the universe of possible PID numbers was not large, it was possible to considerably reduce the set of possible seeds available to the generator.
-While Netscape thought they had 128 bits of security, it was 47 bits; [3].
+While Netscape thought they had 128 bits of security, they in fact had 47 bits [3].

-In 2003, Taiwan launched a project offering its citizens a smart card with which they could authenticate themselves with the government, file taxes et cetera.
-RSA keys were generated by the cards using built-in hardware random number generators advertised as having passed FIPS 140-2 Level 2 certification [4].
-“On some of these smart cards, unfortunately, the random-number generators used for key generation are fatally flawed and have generated real certificates containing keys that provide no security whatsoever.”
-As a result, a total of 184 distinct certificate secret keys were found out of more than two million 1024-bit RSA keys downloaded from Taiwan’s national key repository [5], page 342.
+In 2003, Taiwan launched a project offering its citizens a smart card with which they could authenticate themselves with the government, file taxes, etc. RSA keys were generated by the cards using built-in hardware random number generators advertised as having passed FIPS 140-2 Level 2 certification [4].
+‘On some of these smart cards, unfortunately, the random-number generators used for key generation are fatally flawed and have generated real certificates containing keys that provide no security whatsoever.’
+As a result, a total of 184 distinct secret keys were found out of more than two million 1024-bit RSA keys downloaded from Taiwan’s national key repository [5].

-In 2008, a vulnerability in OpenSSL on Debian-based operating systems was caused by “a random number generator that [produced] predictable numbers, [making] it easier for remote attackers to conduct brute force guessing attacks against cryptographic keys”; [6].
+In 2008, a vulnerability in OpenSSL on Debian-based operating systems was caused by ‘a random number generator that [produced] predictable numbers, [making] it easier for remote attackers to conduct brute force guessing attacks against cryptographic keys’ [6].

-In 2012, a survey of TLS and SSH servers was performed; [7].
-The entire IPv4 space was scanned, giving us a macroscopic view of the universe of keys on the Internet.
+In 2012, a survey of TLS and SSH servers was performed [7].
+The entire IPv4 space was scanned, providing a macroscopic view of the universe of keys on the Internet.
 Unfortunately, many servers were powered by malfunctioning random number generators.
-About 5.8 million distinct TLS certificates, 6.2 million SSH distinct keys were analysed from about 10.2 million hosts.
+About 5.8 million distinct TLS certificates and 6.2 million SSH distinct keys were analysed from about 10.2 million hosts.
 It was found that 5.57 % of the TLS servers and 9.60 % of the SSH servers shared keys with at least one other server.
-For TLS, at least 5.23 % were using default keys generated by the manufacturer and had never been changed by the user.
+Among TLS servers, at least 5.23 % were using default keys generated by the manufacturer that had never been changed by the user.
 It seems some 0.34 % generated the same keys as one or more hosts due to malfunctioning random number generators.
 As a result, about 64,000 (0.50 %) TLS private RSA keys and about 108,000 (1.06 %) SSH private RSA keys were factored by exploiting the fact that some of these keys shared a common factor with at least one other host due to entropy problems in random number generation.

 As technology adoption advances, incidents become more frequent.
 In 2013, a component of Android responsible for generating secure random numbers contained a weakness that rendered all Android wallets generated until then vulnerable to theft [8], [9], [10].
-In 2015, a flaw in FreeBSD’s kernel turned SSH keys and keys generated by OpenSSL vulnerable due to a possible predictability of a random number generator; [11].
+In 2015, a flaw in FreeBSD’s kernel made SSH keys and keys generated by OpenSSL vulnerable due to the possible predictability of a random number generator [11].